girardcarillo/REST-guidlines/README.md

 ## Troubleshooting :boom:

-- If there is a crash with the mpfr library, you can install it in the same environement:
+- At the make step, if there is a crash with the mpfr library, you can install it in the same environement:
 ```
 conda install mpfr
 ```